AshaenM/ashaen_focusbear_intern_repo/ux-collaboration-reflection.md

 - Communication breakdowns leading to misunderstandings
 - Frustration or low morale among team members
 - Compromised product quality due to rushed decisions
+- I personally experienced similar issues last semester in my capstone project in uni.
+We had two UX designers and two developers.
+One of the designers used high resolution, full-width images that look really nice on all screen sizes.
+The mockups looked beautiful in Figma too.
+But the developers focused on performance and wanted the app to load fast so we concluded by agreeing that prioritising performance over the appearance.

 ## If a developer modifies a UX design due to technical limitations, how should a UX designer respond?
 - Stay open-minded and understand the technical constraints